 The accepted total cost of holding inventory is roughly 20 to 40% of the cost of your merchandise inventory.
 That leaves every company with an important calculation.
 What’s higher, loss from stock outs or loss from holding inventory?

 The answer to that question depends on your business.
 Supply and demand are in an eternal push-and-pull with risk and cost.
 Business owners will forever straddle that line.
 Inventory management is the science of dealing with uncertainty, and the variables it considers can never be completely controlled.
+Keeping stock levels at the optimal levels is valuable and worth paying a high warehouse manager salary for.

 Consistent decision making based on a deep understanding of risk level and cost is what success looks like.
+You also need to conduct a regular inventory audit to avoid safety stock becoming dead stock (see dead stock meaning).